sageind/HistorianWeb/README.md

 ✔ One single HTML file

-You can access it [here](https://sageind.github.io/HistorianWeb/) , clear Browsing Data if the app does not display data.
+You can access it [here](https://sageind.github.io/HistorianWeb/) , switch to Desktop View on Mobile browsers (need to fix this).